11. Old is out; new is in, 21:1-23:39

 • How are we to understand "loving God"?
 The answers are many, but it's hard to go past John's answer; "this is his command: to believe in the name of his Son", 1John 3:23.

 • Who is "the neighbor"?
 For a righteousness that exceeds that of the scribes and the Pharisees, everyone is our neighbor, which only serves to underline the fact that such love is impossible.
-In practical terms love is prioritized, first to one's family and family of faith (family love and brotherly loves is often prioritized) and then to all, cf. 1Pet.2:17.
+In practical terms love is prioritized, first to one's family and the family of faith (should family love be prioritized over brotherly loves?) and then to all, cf. 1Pet.2:17.

 • What does love of one's neighbor mean?
 Compassion expressing itself in practical care seems to be the intended sense.